FrankFlitton/flyte-ts/README.md

 npm run dev # for client example
 ```

 Do not edit flyteadmin folder, its generated code.
-Mnimal edits only.
+Minimal edits only.
 Polyfills and shims are ideal.